 Within the countries the county areas we use are based on the pre-1974 counties: there is extensive information on these Historic Counties provided by the Association of British Counties.
 This focus is likely to more useful in relation to the period for which most genealogy is concerned.
 The more recent administrative areas of local government, in particular for all of England and Wales do have an impact on precisely how some services are organised notably Archives and Record Offices.
-There are more details of these boundary changes over time. .
+There are more details of these UK and I boundary changes over time. .

 Similarly for parishes in each county we focus mostly on the ecclesiastical parishes as they were defined in the middle of the 19th Century.
 We are aiming to show these boundaries on the maps you see on the parish pages.
 There are some issues of historical debate and the available information to decide exactly where those boundaries should be.
-More details on parish boundaries and mapping is here.

 All place pages have information under topic headings listed alphabetically.
 The topics are based on the set of subject headings used by the Family History Library catalogue (now Family Search Library).
 We have adapted that set for use on British Isles information.
 Not all topics appear on all pages although there is a minimum list shown on all parish pages.

 The topic headings are mostly self-explanatory.
 Clarification is available in a summary based largely on the FLC descriptions.